anngroong/podcasts/content/guest/varamyan.md

 #guest_group = "cog"
 +++

-Vardan Aramyan is a former Minister of Finance of the Republic of Armenia, serving from 2016-2018.
+__Mr.
+Vardan Aramyan__ is a former Minister of Finance of the Republic of Armenia, serving from 2016-2018.
 He is currently Senior VP of Finance and Economy at Vallex Group in Yerevan.